yuzamonkey/Half-Eaten-Biscuit/documentation/working_hours.md

       PM: UseContext for user handling in react, messaging between users and groups
     Tue:
       PM: Messaging between users and groups backend and frontend
+    Wed:
+      AM: Fix messaging on client, show groups and users in Profiles-view
+      PM: Messaging and group handling

 ## WORK SCHEDULE